PiniginS/my_deal_tg_bot/README.md

 Commands:
 /tag [TAG_NAME] [DESCRIPTION] - Add new tag
-/tags - List of all tags
+/tags - Keyboard with tags
-/dtag [TAG_NAME] - Set or get default tag, call without param return current default tag /deals - Get all items with default tag
-/rmdeals [TAG_NAME] - Remove all deals with tag
+/deals - Keyboard with deals
 Use + or - to add or delete item for current tag